 Blue Ocean Strategy was first published in 2005 to explain how organizations can successfully make the leap from cut-throat “red oceans” to wide-open “blue oceans”.
 In Blue Ocean Shift, Professors Renée Mauborgne and W. Chan Kim organize the blue ocean tools and framework into a systematic 5-step process and explains how to mobilize your people for a smooth transition.
-In this Blue Ocean Shift summary, we’ll outline the key principles and the 5 steps that any organization—be it profit, non-profit or public sectors—can use to make the shift from an existing, crowded market to a new, uncontested one.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In this free version of Blue Ocean Shift summary, we’ll outline the key principles and the 5 steps that any organization—be it profit, non-profit or public sectors—can use to make the shift from an existing, crowded market to a new, uncontested one.

 Overview: Blue Ocean Shift